 You may decide to send multiple emails with attachments to the Email connector within the same sync period.
 In this article, find out how Fivetran processes the attached files.

-When an email is received by the email connector, the attached files are copied to an internal S3 bucket as a file to be processed by Fivetran at the next sync period.
-If you send multiple emails with the same file name before the next sync period, Fivetran will only ingest the latest unique file name based on the delivery timestamp.
+When the Email connector receives an email, it copies the attached files to an internal S3 bucket so that Fivetran can process the file during the next sync period.
+If you send multiple emails with the same file name before the next sync period, Fivetran only syncs the most recent version of that file.

-At 11:00 am, Fivetran will ingest the latest files that have been delivered to the connector.
-In this case, only the original File A and File B will be synced into the same schema/table.
-File A (modified) will be ignored since it was delivered at the earlier time.
+At 11:00 a.m., Fivetran syncs the most recent files that have been delivered to the connector.
+In this case, we only sync the original File A and File B. We ignore File A (modified) because it was delivered earlier than the original File A.

 If you are sending delta files as attachments, make sure that only one delta file is delivered per file name each sync period.
 If you send multiple emails with the same file name but different delta file values during the same sync period, we only sync the most recent file.